saisenberg/saisenberg.github.io/_posts/2018-11-03-lyrics-classifier.md

 ---
 <hr>
 In today’s day and age, we’re seeing more crossover than ever between musical artists of different genres.
 Rappers regularly feature in pop songs heard on the radio nationwide, and soul singers often perform the choruses of rap songs.
-Heck, renowned rock musician Paul McCartney [teamed up](https://www.youtube.com/watch?v=kt0g4dWxEBo) with Kanye West and Rihanna for an unexpected 2015 collaboration.
+Heck, even renowned rock musician Paul McCartney [teamed up](https://www.youtube.com/watch?v=kt0g4dWxEBo) with Kanye West and Rihanna for an unexpected 2015 collaboration.

 In the first installment of this project, I’ll be building a model that predicts a song’s genre based solely on its lyrical content.
 <hr>